This reconstruction is based on the 1825 life mask created by J.I. Browere, offering one of the most accurate representations of his appearance.

 In an era with no photography and so many variations among paintings, we are left scratching our heads.
-Now we can know.
+Now we can get a much closer approximation of his true appearance.
 Using Adobe Photoshop, I’ve attempted to faithfully reproduce 2nd U.S. President John Adams as he might have looked in 1825 using his life mask.
 We can now see what Adams looked like, although no photographs of him exist.

 The life mask of John Adams was taken from a plaster mold of his head created by John Henri Isaac Browere.